-Turning off the lights when you leave a room and taking shorter showers can help you cut a bit off your utility bills each month.
+Shutting off the lights when you leave a room and taking shorter showers can help you shave a bit off your utility bills each month.
 But if you want to see big differences in the efficiency of your home, you’ll need to go beyond lifestyle changes and think about modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy offers a trifecta of benefits.
 Not only will these upgrades provide long-term savings on your monthly bills, they may also increase the value of your property.
-Better yet, Mother Earth will applaud you for lowering your carbon footprint.
+Even better, Mother Earth will applaud you for lowering your carbon footprint.

-Not sure what to do first?
+Not sure where to start?
 The HVAC and plumbing professionals at Broad Ripple Service Experts are here to help with some guidance on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater